We offer topics for Bachelor theses and advise B.Sc. candidates in the context of the class “Seminar mit Bachelorarbeit”.

 The first step to a thesis is to write an exposé (AKA thesis proposal).
 The exposé is a short description of your work (max.
 3 pages) in running text, possibly supported by a meaningful table or figure.
 It should contain the following information:

-The Bachelor thesis should demonstrate that the candidate can solve problems independently and document own results according to scientific standards.
+The Bachelor's thesis should demonstrate that the candidate can solve problems independently and document own results according to scientific standards.
 If you need feedback or assistance, you must take initiative and contact your supervisor.
 Before every meeting with your supervisor, please send to him/her a rough agenda and supporting materials.
 This helps the supervisor to prepare and improves the efficiency of the meeting.

 We offer each student the opportunity to hand in up to five pages of the thesis draft.
 The supervisor will correct it with the same standard as for the final thesis.
-We expect the student to extrapolate corrections to the rest of the Bachelor thesis.
+We expect the student to extrapolate corrections to the rest of the thesis.

-In addition to an electronic copy in PDF format, students must submit one bound hard copy of the Bachelor thesis including a signed declaration of independent work in the preface.
+In addition to an electronic copy in PDF format, students must submit a signed declaration of independent work.

-Writing a Master thesis is usually a very interactive process involving the supervisor and other members of the research group.
+Writing a Master's thesis is usually a very interactive process involving the supervisor and other members of the research group.
 Candidates often spend part of the time at a desk in our lab.
 Some candidates contribute to research project or publish research results related to the thesis project in scientific workshops or conferences.